 We find the first possibility more convincing, for two reasons (but see fn.
-16 for data that might go in a different direction).
+25 for data that might go in a different direction).

-(i) First, the 'edge effect' arises in the simpler paradigm in (29), with an unpunctuated (plural) repetition arranged in a row.
-Adding a possessive does not affect acceptability if it targets the right edge of the line, as in (29)b, but it lowers acceptability if it targets the middle of the row, as in (29)c.
+(i) First, the 'edge effect' arises in the paradigm in (28), with an unpunctuated (plural) repetition arranged in a row.
+Adding a possessive does not affect acceptability if it targets the right edge of the line, as in (28)b, but it lowers acceptability if it targets the middle of the row, as in (28)c.
 Importantly, in the latter case the possessive is understood to denote the middle trophy, without an ambiguity, and thus it is a bit unlikely that ambiguity per se explains the degraded character of intermediate indexing.

+'''

-(29) HERE HAVE TROPHY-rep3{horizontal}.
+(28) HERE HAVE TROPHY-rep3horizontal.

 'Here there are several trophies arranged in a row.'

+'''

+'''

-a.
-7 [no additional sentence]
+a. [no additional sentence]

 b.
-7 POSS-right SHAPE WEIRD
+POSS-right SHAPE WEIRD

 => the right-most trophy has a weird shape

 'The right-most trophy has a weird shape.'

 c.
-5 POSS-middle SHAPE WEIRD
+POSS-middle SHAPE WEIRD

 => the intermediate trophy has a weird shape

 'The intermediate trophy has a weird shape.'
 (ASL, 33, 0592; 3 judgments)

+'''

 (ii) Second, and less clearly, in simple cases of punctuated repetitions, the intermediate iteration isn't readily interpreted as referring to the entire group.
-Rather, a pronoun targeting the second of three copies punctuated copies just refers to the second of three objects, not to the entire group, as seen in (30).
+Rather, a pronoun targeting the second of three punctuated copies just refers to the second of three objects, not to the entire group, as seen in (29)c.
 This suggests that plural reference by way of a non-plural pronoun is restricted, although one cannot exclude the possibility that plural reference is for some reason more readily available for unpunctuated repetitions than for punctuated repetitions.
 (On the other hand, if a plural interpretation of a non-plural pronoun is used as a rescue strategy only, we can understand why this interpretation arises simultaneously with degraded judgments in the case of unpunctuated repetitions.)

-(30) HERE HAVE [TROPHY TROPHY TROPHY] horizontal.
+(29) HERE HAVE [TROPHY TROPHY TROPHY]{horizontal}.

-a.
-7 [no additional sentence]
+''' a. [no additional sentence]

-'Here there are at least three trophies [possibly in a row].'

-b.
-7 POSS-right SHAPE STRANGE.
+'Here there are at least three trophies [possibly in a row].' b.
+POSS-right SHAPE STRANGE.

 'Here there are at least three trophies in a row.
 The right-most one has a weird shape.'

-- => the right-most trophy has a weird shape
+=> the right-most trophy has a weird shape

-- c.
-7 POSS-middle SHAPE STRANGE.
+c.
+POSS-middle SHAPE STRANGE.

-- => the intermediate trophy has a weird shape
+=> the intermediate trophy has a weird shape

 'Here there are at least three trophies in a row.
 The intermediate one has a weird shape.'

 (ASL, 33, 0596, 3 judgments)

+'''

-The contrast between punctuated and unpunctuated repetitions can be further established in (31), where a continuous repetition has been added to complete the paradigm (we will revisit continuous repetitions in Section 7.2).
+The contrast between punctuated and unpunctuated repetitions can be further ascertained in (30), where a continuous repetition has been added to complete the paradigm; since the individual iterations are even harder to individuate in this case than in unpunctuated repetitions, we expect the judgments to be closer to those of unpunctuated than of punctuated repetitions (we do not further investigate the interaction of continuous repetitions with the edge effect, although we will revisit other aspects of continuous repetitions in Section 8.2).
 Here we asked the consultant to assess the first sentence on its own, and then to assess the entire discourse - with the goal of seeing how the addition of POSS targeting the middle TROPHY influenced acceptability.
-The same contrasts are found as before: POSS can index the middle iteration when the repetition is punctuated; when it is unpunctuated, intermediate indexing is degraded when it targets the middle of a row but not when it targets the top of a triangle (there might be a similar effect with continuous repetitions, but these are slightly degraded to begin with).
+The same contrasts are found as before: POSS can index the middle iteration when the repetition is punctuated; when it is unpunctuated, intermediate indexing is degraded when it targets the middle of a row but not when it targets the top of a triangle (there might be a similar effect with continuous repetitions, but these are slightly degraded to begin with, and the judgments are unstable).